An HOA, as a homeowners’ association is known, creates and enforces rules for the community and collects the monthly or annual dues.

-- Maintains and pays for the upkeep of common areas, such as swimming pools, tennis courts, play grounds, public gardens, golf courses and club houses.
+Maintains and pays for the upkeep of common areas, such as swimming pools, tennis courts, play grounds, public gardens, golf courses and club houses.

-- May provide services such as driveway snow removal or lawn cutting for each residence, ensuring a clean, well-kept look throughout the neighborhood at all times.
+May provide services such as driveway snow removal or lawn cutting for each residence, ensuring a clean, well-kept look throughout the neighborhood at all times.

-- Mediates disputes between residents.
+Mediates disputes between residents.
 If there is a problem with your neighbor, the HOA should be able to help resolve it quickly and easily with hopefully little animosity left over, as it was the HOA making the final decision, not a complaining neighbor.

-- Helps maintain or raise property values by regulating things that help keep a neighborhood looking good, such as keeping garage doors closed, no cars left in driveways for longer than certain periods of time, no signs in front yards, etc.
+Helps maintain or raise property values by regulating things that help keep a neighborhood looking good, such as keeping garage doors closed, no cars left in driveways for longer than certain periods of time, no signs in front yards, etc.

-- Hosts annual parties, such as block parties and family nights, which helps build camaraderie in the neighborhood.
+Hosts annual parties, such as block parties and family nights, which helps build camaraderie in the neighborhood.

 Here are 5 reasons some people don’t like HOAs.

-- It feels as if “Big Brother” is always watching you to see if your grass is mowed to the right level, if you planted the right types of flowers in your yard, or don’t have a pet that is oversize or of the wrong breed.
+It feels as if “Big Brother” is always watching you to see if your grass is mowed to the right level, if you planted the right types of flowers in your yard, or don’t have a pet that is oversize or of the wrong breed.

-- Homeowners looking to rent out or sell their residences may need to have the new potential occupant screened and approved by the HOA board, thus hindering your ability to move on within your own time frame.
+Homeowners looking to rent out or sell their residences may need to have the new potential occupant screened and approved by the HOA board, thus hindering your ability to move on within your own time frame.

 And the dues typically will go up over the years, without much warning—this is something that you should budget for in advance.

-- An HOA can put a lien on your home or force a foreclosure on your property if you do not pay your dues within a set time frame.
+An HOA can put a lien on your home or force a foreclosure on your property if you do not pay your dues within a set time frame.
 And if you fight them in court and lose, more than likely you’ll have to also cover the HOAs legal bill.

 For this reason a management company is usually hired to also help set and guide the rules, which some worry is giving over control of their properties/community to a company that is managing several others and thus has no personal tie to the community.

 Tip: If you are considering buying a home with a HOA, ask to get a copy of the rules, regulations and bylaws before you sign the purchase agreement, or make your offer contingent upon your receipt and acceptance of the rules.
 (The latter is harder to do).

 Please write in to share your experiences with an HOA or to give other readers tips on this matter.

-- pros and cons of HOA
+- pros and cons of HOAs in washington state

-- hoa pros and cons
+- pro and cons of resident asscosiations

-- homeowners association pros and cons
+- property real estate & community association managers pros and cons

-- pros and cons of homeowners association
+- pros and cons of not living in a subdivision

-- pros and cons of hoa fees
+- cons of hoa